Skip to main content

 What about customer service?

-Of course, with the new online banks, the service is not as good as with the traditional bank at the counter: there is no advisor sitting in front of you to take care of the customer's concerns.
+Of course, the service at the new online banks is not as good as at a conventional bank over the counter: there is no advisor sitting in front of you to deal with your concerns.

 However, more and more online banks offer so-called live chats and customer hotlines, which are actually available at all times and around the clock.
 Those who are satisfied with this will have a lot of fun with online banks.

-If you don't like this kind of advice, we recommend a conventional bank.
-There, the fees are usually a little higher, but you have a personal advisor with whom you can talk face-to-face.
+If you don't like this type of advice, we recommend a conventional bank.
+The fees are usually a little higher there, but you have a personal advisor with whom you can speak face-to-face.

-All banks currently have very low to no credit interest rates.
-Therefore, we do not need to pay closer attention to them.
+All banks currently have very low or no credit interest rates.
+That's why we don't need to take them into account.

 What you should consider when choosing a checking account, however, is the overdraft interest.
 These costs arise when you are short of cash and slip into the red.
 At banks with high overdraft interest rates, this hiccup can very quickly become a nightmare.

-Our recommendation: If you are one of those who often overdraw the account, we recommend an account with a low overdraft interest rate.
-Currently, the ideal value is about 6.9%.
+Our recommendation: If you are one of those who often overdraw your account, we recommend an account with a low overdraft facility.
+The ideal value is currently around 6.9%.

 Current account comparison: FAQ